tc39/notes/es9/2018-05/may-24.md

 LBR: I'm concerned for a precedent of adding new pragmas.
 Following Brian's concerns, if we are going to use these pragmas everywhere, we should first collect data from the host implementation.

-DD: I can just repeat my presentation yesterday…
+DD: I can just repeat my presentation yesterday...

 DE: It seems exceeding clear that we don't have a consensus.